Purpose of Life- Purusartha

 The removal of obstacles to an unrestricted life.

-Access to our full human potential of creativity, compassion, and understanding.
+Unlocking our complete human potential involving creativity, compassion, and understanding.

 Practice Point